WICG/web-preferences-api/README.md

 ### Avoiding fingerprinting

 This API exposes no new fingerprinting surfaces beyond that which already exist in the platform.

+### Iframes

+TODO: Need to work out the exact specifics with regards to iframes both same-origin and cross-origin.

+Same-origin iframes should probably be updated with the parent frame's preference overrides but in an opaque manner.

+e.g. if the parent frame sets `colorScheme` to `dark` then the iframe should see `prefers-color-scheme` as dark but shouldn't read `navigator.preferences.colorScheme` as `dark`.

+Whereas, cross-origin iframes should probably not be updated with the parent frame's preference overrides.
+This is an unfortunate limitation but is probably necessary to prevent new forms of data exfiltration.

 ## Alternative Solutions